mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/_index.md

     "coldstart_aws_interval"
     "Probability of a cold start happening before minute X" >}}

-Sometimes, cold starts happen as soon as **5 minutes** after the previous request.
-The probability of an idle instance being disposed slowly starts to grow and reaches 100% around **17 minutes** since the last request.
+Cold starts happen **10 minutes** after the previous request.
+This behavior is [different from the past](/2019/08/aws-lambda-cold-starts-after-10-minutes/).

-These numbers are significantly lower than in some of the reports from the previous months.

 Read more: [When Does Cold Start Happen on AWS Lambda?](/serverless/coldstarts/aws/intervals/)